Tai Dam people: Birth

 Women give birth in the seated position.
 The placenta is put into a bamboo cylinder and hung on a branch in the forest.
 The mother is warmed by fire, fed rice using a bamboo tube, and must abstain from certain foods for a month.
 The bamboo tubes are hung on a tree branch.
-There are rituals to educate the child in gender-specific work and a Lung Ta(Title meaning "Great Uncle" who is a respected elder of the community, ie Great Uncle Bob, Lung Ta Bob) is invited to the house to name the baby.
+There are rituals to educate the child in gender-specific work and a Lung Ta (title meaning "Great Uncle" who is a respected elder of the community, i.e. Great Uncle Bob, Lung Ta Bob) is invited to the house to name the baby.

 Funerals

-There are two steps in a funeral: Pong: The bringing of offerings to the deceased and bringing the deceased to the forest for a burial (White Thai) or cremation (Black Thai).
+There are two steps in a funeral: Pong: The bringing of offerings to the deceased and bringing the deceased to the forest for a burial (White Tai) or cremation (Black Tai).
 Xong: Calling the spirit to come back and live in the section of the house reserved for the worshipping of ancestors...